bgord/knowledge/README.md

 - indexOf object/array
 - Add functionality to an object prototype with proto
 - Object.create
+- Function-object combo
+- What does the new keyword do behind the scene?
+- How it prototype different from proto?

 ### [nginx](nginx.md)
 - How to serve an index.html file on given port?